sujeetboran/Post_App/README.md

 6) Will show the post with name of user, date, profile picture.

+7) can see others post but can't change them as same like other application.

 requirements are given in requirement.txt file in Post_App folder